Pink Heartz

 Pink Heartz is the debut studio album by American rapper SoFaygo.
 It was released on November 11, 2022, through Cactus Jack Records.
 The album features guest appearances from Ken Carson, Lil Uzi Vert, Don Toliver, Gunna, and DJ Khaled.

-Pink Heartz is supported by four singles that were all released on October 17, 2022, to coincide with the album's release date announcement.
-The singles are "Hell Yeah" (featuring Ken Carson), "Blitz V2", "Another One", and "Fasho".

-Background and promotion
+Background

 Pink Heartz was first teased by SoFaygo in May 2021 shortly after it was announced that he had signed to Travis Scott's Cactus Jack Records.
-He would occasionally share snippets and provide additional updates on Instagram Live and his Discord server with his fans over the course of the year, and appeared on both Trippie Redd and labelmate Don Toliver’s albums in August and October 2021 respectively, further building anticipation for the release of his own project.
+He would occasionally share snippets and provide additional updates over the course of the year, and appeared on both Trippie Redd and labelmate Don Toliver’s albums in August and October 2021 respectively, further building anticipation for the release of his own project.
 He would release the single "Let's Lose Our Minds" on September 1, 2021, which did not end up being a part of the final album.